Funded by Senate Bill 1407

 The historic courthouse will undergo a seismic strengthening and improvements to its mechanical, electrical, and plumbing systems.
 The historic courthouse will house the main entrance and lobby, security screening, self-help center, mediation and settlement spaces, court administration, and one courtroom.
 A planned two-story, 26,900 square-foot addition will be located behind the historic courthouse, on state property and on a small parcel to be acquired from Glenn County.
 The addition will house clerk's offices and court operations, two courtrooms, the sheriff, and holding areas for in-custody defendants.
 The addition will be designed as compatible with, but differentiated from, the historic building.

 During construction, the court will vacate the main courthouse, operating at the Orland Branch and at the Willows Memorial Hall, which houses the Board of Supervisors.
-Staff will relocate to leased swing space in Willows until construction is complete.
+Staff will relocate to leased swing space (and a modular building) in Willows until construction is complete.

 California Environmental Quality Act (CEQA) Compliance